FAQs

 Can I change or cancel my subscription?

-Because each seed variety is timed to be sown that month, we’re not able to pause, swap, or cancel subscriptions once they’ve been purchased.
+Because each seed variety of the Spring Wonder Boxes is timed to be sown that month, we’re not able to pause, swap, or cancel subscriptions once they’ve been purchased.
 Orders and quantities are planned in advance to keep seeds fresh and seasonally on track.

 If you're going away or need to update your delivery address, just get in touch and we’re happy to redirect your box or send it to a friend who likes weird and wonderful plants instead.